Early Adopters: First 20 receive 20% off with 1 year technical support.

 Error Details

-Batch Index: Zero-based request index where processing terminated.
+Identification: Zero-indexed request id where processing terminated.

 2. Deterministic Termination